 Gift vouchers are a great way of giving the gift of a wild food walk, allowing the recipient to choose any walk in 2015, just send a request on the CONTACT FORM.

 MY WAY OF TEACHING

-As I worked it out, I realised that hunting & gathering isn't about survival at all, it's about absolute freedom.
+As I worked it out, I realised that hunting and gathering isn't about survival at all, it's about absolute freedom.
 It's the only way of life that enables all of us, not just the weathly, to eat the very best foods in our country and as we do so, we play our part so that more wild food grows back and in greater quantities.
 If we were all eating wild food there would be twice as much.

 I hope you can come on a Wild Food Walk with me soon and step into the role that Nature has waiting for you.